"Death is for the living and not for the dead so much."Departures

-- Heroic BSOD: After his first day Daigo is in shock, can't stand the sight of a chicken his wife is preparing, and is so comforted/overwhelmed by his wife's "purity" that he practically ravishes her in the kitchen.
+- Heroic BSOD: After his first day Daigo is in shock, and can't stand the sight of a chicken his wife is preparing (it really didn't help that she mentioned they could eat it as "sashimi" i.e. raw).
+He ends up needing something "living" to anchor himself, and practically ravishes her in the kitchen.

-- When Daigo's wife finds out that he's not, in fact, working at a travel agency but handling corpses she flips out ("Unclean!!") and leaves.
+- When Daigo's wife finds out that he's not, in fact, working at a travel agency but handling corpses she flips out ("Unclean!!"note ) and leaves.
 She gets better and returns after finding out she's pregnant.

 - Humiliation Conga: Daigo "volunteers" to play the corpse in an instructional video, which includes having to be painted white and wear a diaper.
 On top of all that his wife, who doesn't know the truth, finds the video, flips out and leaves.